webrecorder/browsertrix-old/README.md

 docker-compuse up -d
 ```

-The `install-browsers.sh` script installs additional containers necessary for dynamic browser creation.
+The `install-browsers.sh` script installs additional Docker images necessary for dynamic browser creation.
-The script can be used to update the containers as well.
+The script can be used to update the images as well.

 ### Installing Browsertrix CLI